Texas Recording Laws: Consent Rules and Penalties

 Can Your Employer Record You?

-Texas employers can generally record in common work areas where employees don’t have a privacy expectation.
+Texas employers can generally record in common work areas where employees have no reasonable expectation of privacy, such as open office floors, hallways, and break rooms.
 However, employers cannot record in:

 - Bathrooms